Kotomitsuki Keiji

 Kotomitsuki Keiji (琴光喜 啓司) is a Japanese former professional sumo wrestler from Okazaki City.
 A former amateur champion, he turned professional in 1999.
 He reached the top makuuchi division in November 2000 and won one yūshō or tournament championship, in September 2001.
 He was a runner-up in eight other tournaments, and earned thirteen sanshō or special prizes.
-He is one of five wrestlers in the history of sumo to receive all three sanshō in the same tournament, accomplishing the feat in the November 2000 honbasho.
+He is one of six wrestlers in the history of sumo to receive all three sanshō in the same tournament, accomplishing the feat in the November 2000 honbasho.
 After a record 22 tournaments at sekiwake, he achieved promotion to sumo's second highest rank of ōzeki in July 2007 upon winning 35 out of 45 bouts in three consecutive tournaments.
 This made him at 31 the oldest man to reach ōzeki in the modern era.
 He wrestled for Sadogatake stable.
 On July 4, 2010, he was expelled from professional sumo by the Japan Sumo Association for his involvement in an illegal gambling ring.